 - Surrounded by bushes, dark corners or overgrowth, (basically anywhere thieves can hide).

 - Completely devoid of security systems.

 - Full of old, single-paned windows, with minimum locks on doors.

 Lets face it, no burglar wants to be caught walking down the street carrying a crowbar in an otherwise empty bag and wearing leather driving gloves, does he?

-If he’s going to do it that way, he might as well be wearing a mask and a stripy shirt and carrying a bag marked ‘swag’!
+If he’s going to do it that way, he might as well be wearing a vest, a mask and a stripy shirt and carrying a bag marked ‘swag’!